-My early years of life, till onset of puberty.
+About 1980s - my early years of life, till the onset of puberty.

 I lived apart from my parents between my first and fifth birthdays, and then once again a couple years later for several months.
 People I was left with were first my grandparents, then an unknown to me lady.
 They all had full time jobs or other responsibilities, and left me alone all day long, alone.

 My initially estranged paternal grandparents took care of me while my young professional parents were pursuing their career goals in another city.
 My parents visited me a few times during those years, and even a couple of other relatives did, once.

 When I was 9-10 I was "documenting" animal languages, by observing their communication and transcribing the sounds they used.
 Then I tried to classify the expressions I captured, and to guess their meaning.